-The Lady Blowfish 12 and 14U had exciting weekend at the USSSA Mid-Atlantic Championship.
+The Lady Blowfish 12 and 14U had an exciting weekend at the USSSA Mid-Atlantic Championship.
 The Blowfish battled hard over the weekend including eventual losses to the eventual champions in each bracket.

 The Head Coach of the 14U Team is Jason Huffman, a retired Air Force Officer and a long time Softball coach.
 Huffman is looking forward to his first season as Irmo’s Varsity Softball Coach and continuing to build the Lady Blowfish 14U team.